Dollar Tree

 Good jobs don’t switch your hours around without warning.

-How easy is it to take sick leave at Dollar Tree?
+How easy is it to take sick days at Dollar Tree?

 How we know this